Evaluating Taoism and Zen

-The Book of G>O>D> has a long and important chapter called Overpopulation Threatens Continuing Creation that marshals scientific evidence for our global necessity to reverse Climate Change.
+The Book of Continuing Creation: The Growing, Organizing, Direction of the Cosmos has a long and important chapter called Overpopulation Threatens Continuing Creation that marshals scientific evidence for our global necessity to reverse Climate Change.
 This is an Essay which should be updated every other year, to reflect new science.

 Nevertheless, over 1600 years ago, Lao Tzu already saw the same unfortunate trends in Earth’s health and remarked on it in the Tao Te Ching’s Chapter #39: